Course syllabus Research Design and Methods, War Studies

 Course content and structure

 Designing coherent and consistent research is essential for studying political and social phenomena.
 Good research plays a fundamental role in understanding and explaining war and peace, as well as crisis management, security and defence policies.
 This course offers the student a broad overview of existing approaches, methods and research tools in war studies and political science.
 In addition to learning specific analytical methods, the course aims to provide students with the necessary skills to evaluate the strengths and weaknesses of various approaches to research, including ethical considerations when conducting research.
-The course is divided into two parts.
-The first part is dedicated to various ways in which knowledge can be produced and how to approriately construct research designs.
-In the second part, the student develops the necessary skills to analyze and apply various neopositivist and interpretivist methods.
+The course introduces different ways of looking at how we can achieve new knowledge and how reliable research designs can be constructed.
+In a neopositivist part of 7.5 credits and an interpretive part of 7.5 credits of the course the student builds skills to independently analyse and conduct scientific investigations.

 Type of Instruction